Once text has been added to the layout, you can modify it inline or using the Element pane.

-Text in a single text element can be placed in multiple columns in the Format Text pane.
+Text in a single text element can be placed in multiple columns in the Element pane.
 Open the pane by right-clicking a text element in the Contents pane and choosing Properties.
 To add columns, expand the Paragraph header and set the number of columns in the Columns control.
 Set the distance between columns using the Column Gaps control, and set the distance between the edge of the text element and the start of the text using the Margin control.

 Columns are only available for Rectangle , Polygon , Circle , and Ellipse text.

 Text symbols control how text looks, including the color, font, size, and more.
 Common text symbol properties such as the font, font size, and color are available on the contextual Text tab that appears whenever a text element is selected.
 The full set of text symbol properties are available in the Element pane.

 To access these properties, right-click a text element in the Contents pane and choose Properties to open the Element pane.
 Then choose Text Symbol to see the full list of text symbol properties.